 If meetings are held digitally, it’s good to get to know your colleagues in a “virtual coffee kitchen.”
 Especially while working from home.
-In this way, new hires get a chance to network before their first day at work.
+In this way, new hires can network before their first day at work.

-Furthermore, it is helpful to make materials about the company, and the job are available in advance to support preparation.
+Furthermore, it is helpful to make materials about the company and the job available in advance to support preparation.
 Guides, information about processes, topics, and projects help the new employee start with prior knowledge.
 The feeling of a well-prepared first day is consequently given.

 Communicating the corporate culture and the company’s values already starts during the application phase.
 This must be continued here through appropriate communication.

 Before the official start, the employer should set up the workplace for the new employee so that they can get started right away on the first day.

 PHASE 2: START-UP PHASE – THE FIRST DAYS AT THE NEW WORKPLACE